ctrl-plus-w/go-fluent-automation/README.md

     - `src/utils` : The utils files.
 Every filename matches its content and provide methods to help process and handle different types of data.
     - `src/runners` : The main app runners, handling the global logic of the code (abstraction for the parser).

+## Improvements & Bugs

+- improv: using Kor to get securely typed data from OpenAI
+- bug: when an activity skips because "All questions have been used and it's trying to retake the quiz.", the done activities count reset? to debug, check `scraper.py:387`